Weather To Remain Dry In KP - UrduPoint

 Weather To Remain Dry In KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 6th Apr, 2024) Weather is likely to remain dry in most districts of the province, Meteorological Department said here Saturday.
+PESHAWAR, (UrduPoint / Pakistan Point News - 8th Apr, 2024) The Provincial Meteorological Center Peshawar on Monday said that weather across Khyber Pakhtunkhwa remained clear and dry.

-During the last 24 hours, the lowest temperature in Kalam was recorded as minus 2 degrees Celsius and
+It said during the next 24 hours the weather is most likely to remain dry.

-Chitral, Dir and Malam Jabba recorded 5 degrees Celsius, Darosh 6 degrees Celsius and Saidu Sharif 11 degrees Celsius, the official of the Meteorological Department said.
+In Peshawar the minimum temperature recorded was 21 degree Celsius while the maximum was 29 degree Celsius.
+Humidity in the air was 40 percent.

 Recent Stories